-Before invitations are issued to attend on-campus Mandatory Candidate Visits, applicants must meet the admission requirements listed previously.
-After the Office of Admissions receives all required application materials, applicant files are reviewed to determine whether applicants merit invitations to attend Mandatory Candidate Visits.
-Applicants may also be placed on a waiting list pending possible openings toward the end of the admissions cycle.
-Visits are typically held between September and April.
-Invited applicants must attend Mandatory Candidate Visits to achieve further consideration in the admissions process.
+Before an invitation is issued to attend an on-campus interview, applicants must meet the admission requirements listed previously.
+After the Office of Admissions receives all required application materials, applicant files are reviewed to determine whether an applicant merits an invitation for an interview.
+Applicants may also be placed on a waiting list pending possible openings in a later part of the admissions cycle.
+Interviews are typically held between September and May of a given admission cycle.
+Invited applicants must attend an on-campus interview, unless otherwise specified, to achieve further consideration in the admissions process.

-Following applicant visits, their files are forwarded to the Admissions Committee for review.
-The committee may recommend to accept, to deny, or to place students on the alternate list.
+Following the interview, an applicant's file will be forwarded to the Admissions Committee for review.
+The committee may recommend accepting, denying, or placing students on an alternate list.
 Recommendations are then forwarded to the Dean for final approval.
-The Dean, via the Office of Admissions, notifies applicants of their status within two to four weeks of their visits.
+The Dean, via the Office of Admissions, notifies applicants of their status within two weeks of their interview date, provided that the file is complete.

-All requests for application withdrawals must be made in writing.
+Any request for withdrawal of an application must be made in writing.